 15. Can I take option 4, Social Security Leveling Option, on this benefit?

 No. The only available options are the Maximum Allowance, and the optional payment plans, 2, 3, 6-2, and 6-3 which provide monthly survivorship benefits after your death.
-If you are concerned about covering income needs until you are eligible for Social Security, please read the information on the Length of Payments page.
+If you are concerned about covering income needs until you are eligible for Social Security, please read the information on the

 16. Will the reductions for early retirement apply to the Transfer Benefit?